 If the message of redemption includes anything less, then man is not being restored by the Gospel; but if we take seriously all that it means to be made in the image and likeness of the Triune God, then we must likewise take seriously all that is included in man’s redemption, and craft our mission and message accordingly.

-To conclude, Herman Bavinck summarizes the whole of this doctrine brilliantly in the following:
+To conclude, Herman Bavinck summarizes the whole of this doctrine brilliantly in the following two passages:

 The whole being, therefore, and not something in man but man himself, is the image of God.
 Further, sin … has profoundly affected the whole person, so that, consequently, also the grace of God in Christ restores the whole person, and is of the greatest significance for his or her whole life and labor, also in the family, society, the state, art, science, and so forth. (p.
 528)

 The Gospel is a joyful tiding, not only for the individual person but also for humanity, for the family, for society, for the state, for art and science, for the entire cosmos, for the whole groaning creation. (“The Catholicity of Christianity and the Church“)